-The lab is off to a great start for the Fall 2017 semester welcoming Loren Rivera Garcia as a postdoc, Janaina Câmara (PhD student), Kristin Hamons (MS student) and Jon Hernandez (Research Asst.).
+The lab is off to a great start for the Fall 2017 semester welcoming Loren Rivera-Vega as a postdoc, Janaina Câmara (PhD student), Kristin Hamons (MS student) and Jon Hernandez (Research Asst.).
 We are also happy to have undergraduates Connor Purcell and Malissa Klemp joining Kayleigh Boll, Sean Keegan, Allison Lazear and Manuel Ramirez in the lab as members of what we affectionately refer to as “Polly’s Army”.

 Greg received an Excellence in Innovation Award from Texas A&M Technology Commercialization.
 See full story here.

 Tyler and Greg take the fight for applied microbiology to the streets!
 Thanks to everyone around the world who turned out for the March for Science on Earth Day 2017.

 Congratulations to Tyler Raszick for winning the Best PhD Student Presentation prize at the 18th Annual Ecological Integration Symposium at Texas A&M!

 Greg did a TV interview with local station KBTX about the cotton fungal endophyte work in the lab that led to the development of a commercial product with industry partner, Indigo Ag.

 Source: From The Ground Up.

 Our industry partner and endophyte collaborator, Indigo Ag, released the results of their 2016 commercial launch of Indigo Cotton planted on 50,000 acres across the US cotton belt.
 The 2016 results showing positive impacts of fungal endophyte treatment on cotton yields were presented for the first time as part of a research presentation by Greg at the 2017 Beltwide Cotton Conference.